 - Pour in 3 cups of the chicken or veggie broth (reserve the last cup), bring to a boil.
 Reduce heat and allow mixture to simmer for 10 minutes.
-Season with salt and pepper to taste (I like lots of black pepper in this dish!).
+Season with salt and pepper to taste (I like lots of black pepper!).
 Remove from heat and let the mixture cool for a few minutes.

 - Meanwhile, spread challah bread cubes in a single layer across two cookie sheets and place them in the oven.
 Let them lightly toast for 5-6 minutes until the edges start to turn golden.
 You want to dry out the cubes just slightly; they should still retain some of their sponginess.